webtor-io/embed-sdk-js/README.md

 srclang    | Two-letter language code label      | Subtitle label src        | `url` to the subtitle src, could be `vtt`, `srt` and `m3u8`.
-It should be direct link to subtitle. autoselect | If true this track will be selected by default (true/false, optional)
+It should be direct link to subtitle. default    | If true this track will be selected by default (true/false, optional)

 ## Player features
 Name        | Description
 ------------|-------------
-title       | displays movie title p2pProgress | displays p2p progress
-subtitles   | enables subtitles control
+controls    | enables all features by default title       | displays movie title p2pProgress | displays p2p progress subtitles   | enables subtitles control